ibadetazemi/SQL-Project/README.md

 (discuss challenges you faced in the project)

 ## Future Goals
-(what would you do if you had more time?)
+(What would you do if you had more time?)

+Answer: If I had more time I would go more in depth with the data process and try to learn more.)